Maxgabe/Game-Test-Cases/README.md

 6. Click on item
 7. Click on “Delete”
-8. Click on “Yes” when the delete interrogation appears Expected result: User will be able to find the searched item in the game and delete the item from the inventory for him.
+8. Click on “Yes” when the delete interrogation appears

+#### Expected result : User will be able to find the searched item in the game and delete the item from the inventory for him.

-Test data: For search: Goat Cheese
-User: Max & Pass:56789
+#### Test data: User: Max & Pass:56789

 -----------------

-Title : As a user I want to craft a potion that increases my stamina permanently Preconditions :
+#### Title : As a user I want to craft a potion that increases my stamina permanently

+#### Preconditions :

 User has to be logged in
 The user has to have the next potion requirements : 2 x Grumpy Beets , 1 x Glass Bottle and 3 x Enchanted Blue Leaves
 The user has to be near a cauldron

-Given the user already possesses the necessary ingredients When the user uses the cauldron and adds the ingredients to their specific socket Then the potion will be created and automatically added to the user’s inventory Expected results :
+*Given*  the user already possesses the necessary ingredients *When* the user uses the cauldron and adds the ingredients to their specific socket *Then*  the potion will be created and automatically added to the user’s inventory

+#### Expected results :
-G : the user succesfully grabs the necessary ingredients
+#### G : the user succesfully grabs the necessary ingredients
-W: The user succesfully opens the brewing menu of the cauldron and selects each ingredient to their respective socket
+#### W: The user succesfully opens the brewing menu of the cauldron and selects each ingredient to their respective
+socket
-T: The potion will be succesfully created and automatically added to the user’s inventory for later consumption The potion does not fail in the brewing process
+#### T: The potion will be succesfully created and automatically added to the user’s inventory for later consumption
+The potion does not fail in the brewing process

 -----------------